pingidentity/terraform-provider-pingdirectory/.github/ISSUE_TEMPLATE/bug_report.md

 # Copy-paste your Terraform configurations here - for large Terraform configs,
 # please use a service like Dropbox and share a link to the ZIP file.
 For
 # security, you can also encrypt the files using our GPG public key.

+# Remember to replace any account/customer sensitive information in the configuration before submitting the issue
 ```

 ### Debug Output
+Please provide your debug output with `TF_LOG=DEBUG` enabled on your `terraform plan` or `terraform apply`.
 Please provide a link to a GitHub Gist containing the complete debug output: https://www.terraform.io/docs/internals/debugging.html.
 Please do NOT paste the debug output in the issue; just paste a link to the Gist.

 ### Panic Output
-If Terraform produced a panic, please provide a link to a GitHub Gist containing the output of the `crash.log`.
+If Terraform produced a panic, please provide your debug output from the GO panic

 ### Expected Behavior
 What should have happened?